NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/05-vector-raster-integration-advanced/05-vector-raster-integration-advanced.md

 To do this in R, we use the `extract()` function.
 The `extract()` function
 requires:

-* The raster that we wish to extract values from,
+* The raster that we wish to extract values from
-* The vector layer containing the polygons that we wish to use as a boundary or boundaries,
+* The vector layer containing the polygons that we wish to use as a boundary or boundaries

-* we can tell it to store the output values in a `data.frame` using `df=TRUE` (optional, default is to NOT return a `data.frame`) .
+NOTE: We can tell it to store the output values in a `data.frame` using `df=TRUE` (optional, default is to NOT return a `data.frame`) .

 We will begin by extracting all canopy height pixel values located within our